JezuzLizard/Recompilable-gscs-for-BO2-zombies-and-multiplayer/Plutonium specific gsc-related fixes/readme.md

 This will allow tombstone to spawn in on dedicated servers.

-### MP Bots Fix

-Compile _bot.gsc and place it maps/mp/bots

-This should fix the bots difficulty on dedicated servers.

 ### 8 Player Origins Fix

 Compile zm_tomb_amb.gsc as zm_tomb_amb.gsc and place it maps/mp